-During 2017, it is anticipated that the Commission staff will continue work on the MMSD Honey Creek flood mitigation and stream rehabilitation study and the MMSD Schoonmaker Creek plan.
+During 2018, it is anticipated that the Commission staff will continue work on the MMSD Honey Creek flood mitigation and stream rehabilitation study and the MMSD Schoonmaker Creek plan.
+Work will also begin on a floodplain study for the South Branch Pike River for Kenosha County.